monnierliz/monnierliz.github.io/index.md

 	Teaches you how to move your unique body in a range that is right for you.
 	Helps you to rediscover the pleasure of moving!

+If you are new to Bones for Life®, this is an excellent time to start!
+If you have taken classes before, we will be learning some new processes and revisiting a few favorites.
+Bones for Life® is designed to help anyone, and everyone, use natural movements to promote bone health and strength while possibly preventing osteoporosis.
+For more information check out this link: http://movementintelligence.org/bones-for-life/
+So, let’s do this together!

 Online on Zoom
- 4 Tuesdays in May 6:00 p.m – 7:00 p.m.
+ 4 Tuesdays in June 6:00 p.m. – 7:00 p.m.
 (EST)
-May 3, 10, 17, (no class May 24) May 31
+June 7, 14, 21, 28
 Classes will be recorded and available for two weeks.
 (Although recordings are not interactive, it does allow for flexibility for participation on your own time.
 I encourage you to do this if you are unable to make the Tuesday night class. )

 Registration
-To register, simply email me at monnierliz@gmail.com by May 2.
-I will then send you a link to the Zoom Meeting and send a recording to you afterward.
-I will also supply written reviews of the classes.
+To register, simply respond to this email by June 7.
+I will then send you a link to the Zoom Meeting.
-A reminder that you will need to submit the FMI Memorandum of Understanding prior to taking a class.
+If this is your first Bones for Life® class,  you will need to submit the Foundation for Movement Intelligence  Memorandum of Understanding prior to taking a class.
 You only need to do this once. https://forms.gle/K6mNWwSemJ5dkFEq9

 Class fees are $40 for the series or $13 for a drop-in.
+If you are financially challenged but would like to join in, please let me know.
-Payments can be made through PayPal or you can send a check to my home address.
+Payments can be made through PayPal, WISE, or you can send a check to my home address.

 Dance for PD (dance movement in chair for those with limited mobility) In Person at the Fort Wayne Dance Collective, 437 East Berry Street, Fort Wayne, IN 46802 Tuesdays 12:30 p.m.-1:30 p.m.
+Five-week session.
-(No class May 3) Starting January 4, 2022 - June 7 (Call 260-424-6574 to register, drop in’s welcome)
+Starting June 28- July 26 (Call 260-424-6574 to register, drop in’s welcome)

-Exploring Dance (for young adults with developmental disabilities) In Person Fort Wayne Dance Collective, 437 East Berry Street, Fort Wayne, IN 46802 Mondays, 5:30-6:30 (call 260-424-6574 to register) (No class May 2 or May 30) Starting January 3, 2022- June 13